believer/willcodefor.beer/posts/save-disk-space-by-deleting-node-modules.md

   - shell
 ---

-I quickly understood that I had forgotten to remove `node_modules` when I wanted to copy my projects folder to a new computer and the process was going to take multiple hours.
-Luckily, [my dotfiles](https://github.com/believer/dotfiles/commit/a440d8abcdb47cf6fe5d9af69519f960f7c96ce0) already contained a command to remove all the `node_modules` folders at once.
-This time the command saved me ~40 GB.
+If you're like me and have a bunch of side projects, chances are that you also have a ton of `node_modules` folders taking up unnecessary space.
+I'm going to show you a command to delete all of them at once.
+Last time I used it I saved ~40 GB.
+I would recommend deleting all of them and then reinstalling in the projects you're actively developing.
+Start off with a clean slate.

 ```bash
 # Use the command at you own risk